 While the domestic sector of the Spanish property market was still in steep decline until 2014, growth in the overseas sector got going again in 2012 and buyer numbers have increased every year since with the exception of 2020, the year most affected by Covid -19 lockdowns.
 In price terms, Marbella was the first place anywhere on Spain's Mediterranean coast to register price rises after the 2008 meltdown.
 That was in Q1 of 2014 and prices have risen every quarter since.
-In the three years before the pandemic arrived the annual average of foreign property buyers in Andalucía was 18,500.
-In 2024 there were 25,578, a 38% increase, so before diving into the latest statistics I'll put forward a few reasons why Andalucía is such a magnet for buyers from overseas.
+In the three years before the pandemic arrived the annual average of foreign property buyers in Andalucía was 18,500 so before diving into the latest statistics I'll put forward a few reasons why Andalucía is such a magnet for buyers from overseas.